We’re sorry, this site is currently experiencing technical difficulties. Please try again in a few moments. Exception: request blocked

 USAID also works with the Government of Pakistan, private sector and community representatives to address barriers that keep students from enrolling and staying in school.
 During the COVID-19 outbreak, USAID reached over 5.9 million people through various technologies to share resources, boost literacy across radio networks, and disseminate ...

+The authority for the NOFO is found in the Foreign Assistance Act of 1961, as amended.
 The USAID Education Resilience Activity (ERA) aims to improve Pakistan's education ecosystem to enhance inclusive, sustained access to quality education for marginalized children especially girls and children with disabilities.
-The five-year activity will directly contribute to USAID's 2023-2028 Country Development Cooperation Strategy ...
+The five-year activity will ...

 Executive Summary.
 The United States Agency for International Development (USAID) funded the American Institutes for Research (AIR) to implement the Engaging with Disabled People's Organizations (DPOs) in Development Cooperation (ENGAGE) Project (Cooperative Agreement No. DFD-A-00-07-00189-00).
 The purpose of the ENGAGE Project was to ...